mobicms/captcha/.github/CONTRIBUTING.md

 # Contributing

 Contributions are welcome.
-I accept pull requests on [GitHub][].
+I accept pull requests on [GitHub][github].

-This project adheres to a [Contributor Code of Conduct][].
+This project adheres to a [Contributor Code of Conduct][contributor].
 By participating in this project and its community, you are expected to uphold this code.